The Management Team – Terrestrial Archaeology

 Ms. Kathleen Child has over 20 years of professional experience as part of the Goodwin team.
 She holds degrees from St. Mary’s College in Maryland (B.A.) and the College of William and Mary (M.A.) with specialization in historical archaeology.
 Ms. Child has served as project manager for Phase I surveys, Phase II evaluations, and Phase III data recoveries.
 She has completed archaeological investigations for the USACE, New Orleans and Baltimore Districts, and worked on numerous military installations.
 She also supervised a multi-year study of three Marine Corps facilities in North Carolina and directed field crews during archaeological studies at Baltimore’s Oriole Park at Camden Yards and the Ravens’ M&T Stadium.
 Other projects of note include the eighteenth century “Old Spanish Fort” in Pascagoula, Mississippi; Balk Hill, the home of Maryland’s nineteenth governor; Nina Plantation, in Pointe Coupee, Louisiana; and award-winning studies of historic Main and Hanover Streets in Annapolis, Maryland.

 Mr. Nathanael Heller is a recognized authority on the prehistory of the southeastern United States, and an expert on prehistoric pottery technology and ceramic classification.
-He has 16 years of experience with the Goodwin team, having first joined R. Christopher Goodwin & Associates, Inc. in 1994, while he pursued his graduate studies at Wheaton College.
+He has over 20 years of experience with the Goodwin team, having first joined R. Christopher Goodwin & Associates, Inc. in 1994, while he pursued his graduate studies at Wheaton College.
 Mr. Heller also spent five years in the public sector with the Louisiana Division of Archaeology and the Louisiana State Museum, before returning to Goodwin & Associates in 2004, as Lab Supervisor and Project Manager.
-Over the past twelve years, Mr. Heller has directed both field and lab investigations for a wide variety of projects, including dozens of investigations for pipelines, transmission lines, and other energy-related efforts.
+Over the past two decades, Mr. Heller has directed both field and lab investigations for a wide variety of projects, including dozens of investigations for pipelines, transmission lines, and other energy-related efforts.
 He has worked extensively for the New Orleans District, U.S. Army Corps of Engineers, including directing including all cultural resources investigations conducted for flood protection projects on the east bank of the Mississippi River following Hurricane Katrina.
 Mr. Heller also has directed numerous cultural resources investigations for disaster recovery efforts on behalf of FEMA including, as an alternative mitigation effort, a major, two-year study of the prehistoric Tchefuncte culture of coastal Louisiana.
 That study helped garner R. Christopher Goodwin & Associates the honor of being named Louisiana’s Archaeologists of the Year for 2014.

 Michael Hornum, PhD – Senior Project Manager, Prehistoric Archaeology